Why not try them all for fun?

 - Write an email on your Mac and send it from your iPhone

-- Get directions in the Mac Maps app and send to your iPhone to use later
+- Get directions in the Mac Maps app and send them to your iPhone to use later

 - Answer iPhone calls using your Mac, and more

-With the Handoff feature, you can start work on your iPhone or Mac, and switch to another nearby device and continue from where you left off.
+With the Handoff feature, you can start work on your iPhone or Mac, switch to another nearby device, and continue from where you left off.

-The iPhone cellular calls feature allows you to make and receive calls from your Mac, while the Universal Clipboard allows you to copy photos, text, videos and images on your iPhone and paste it on your Mac, or vice versa.
+The iPhone cellular calls feature allows you to make and receive calls from your Mac, while the Universal Clipboard allows you to copy photos, text, videos, and images on your iPhone and paste it onto your Mac, or vice versa.